 A recent study at the University of North Carolina’s criminology department found that burglars avoid homes with security systems or that they believe have security systems.
 If the robber sees multiple cameras from various angles, they know there is a greater chance the authorities will apprehend them.
 A home security system can give you peace of mind and sometimes bring discounts on your homeowner’s insurance.

-If you don’t want to spend the money on a home security system, then signs and decals placed around the home can act as a deterrent, but experienced crooks may not fall for the ruse.
-Remember, most burglaries take place between two and three in the afternoon when most homes are empty.
+If you don’t want to spend the money on a home security system, signs and decals placed around the home can act as a deterrent, but experienced crooks may not fall for the ruse.
+Remember, most burglaries occur between two and three in the afternoon when most homes are empty.
 Be sure that if you decide to install a security system, it not only alerts the police but you as well.

 Be sure not to post vacation or travel photos on social media until you return home; this is especially true if you have a lot of friends or followers on your social media accounts.

-Make sure you document all your home’s valuables in the event your home is broken into, and items were stolen.
-There are many apps that let you create a home inventory right from your smartphone and make the task easier.
+Ensure you document all your home’s valuables if your home is broken into and items are stolen.
+Many apps let you create a home inventory right from your smartphone, making the task easier.

 To the policyholder, a fire claim can cause your homeowner premiums to rise dramatically; it can also cause your policy to be non-renewed from your current insurance carrier.